Building Your Tribe: The Art Of Embedding Culture

 Working through change becomes more relevant when it is applied to small teams.
 Having practical and tangible changes applied to day-to-day operations helps with retaining individual productivity and performance, avoids overwhelm and supports team dynamics.

-Embedding change through team may be considered ‘messy’, but that’s the point.
+Embedding change through the team may be considered ‘messy’, but that’s the point.
 It’s about allowing people control, letting them figure things out for themselves and go at their own pace.
 While some change managers won’t like that they can’t ‘tick off’ their milestones from their project plan, it’s more human, it’s more effective and more impactful, for people to buy own their own progress and the progress of their team.

-Measuring improvement and impact is also messier this way, but the readings you do get are a true reflection of current state of play, rather than a ticked milestone of who attended a workshop.
+Measuring improvement and impact is also messier this way, but the readings you do get are a true reflection of the current state of play, rather than a ticked milestone of who attended a workshop.

 While building a tribe takes time, and team-based embedding requires a whole of organisation commitment, companies like Lego, Kathmandu, Zappos and Netflix are global benchmarks of this model in action and its potential to transform your business.